 - Adapt – use the knowledge gathered to improve processes

-This model shows the essence of risk-based thinking and how it is a continuous, almost cyclical exercise within an organization.
+This model shows the essence of risk management and how it is a continuous, almost cyclical exercise within an organization.

-The basis of risk-based thinking is to frame uncertainty in a way that is goal-oriented and objective-driven.
+The basis of risk-based decisions is to frame uncertainty in a way that is goal-oriented and objective-driven.
 Threats and opportunities should be recognized in advance to sustain a proactive quality management system.

 How Can ISO 31000 Help?